-- a.
-Subsequent to an accident, the following procedure shall be adopted: - Account for all personnel and make sure no one else is injured.
+Subsequent to an accident, the following procedure shall be adopted:

+- Account for all personnel and make sure no one else is injured. - Support those personnel shocked by the accident.

-- Support those personnel shocked by the accident. - Account for all equipment and stores. - Close off all lanes and the area of the accident. - Photos shall be taken of the accident area and submitted with the reports. - List all the people who witnessed the accident or worked in the immediate area, where possible separate them and assist them to write their statements. - Return to the base and assist the headquarters staff to conduct an investigation. - Start preparations for the Accident Investigation according to Chapter 15.
-As soon as possible implement the accident investigation. - A debrief should shall be conducted with all people that were involved in the accident. - Make available professional counselling services to those shocked by the accident who request professional psychological assistance - An IMSMA Mine/ERW Incident/Accident Report shall be completed and submitted to the NMAA/UNMAS-UNMISS within 24 hours after the accident occurred. - All on-site documentation shall be collated and held for the BOI investigation.
+- Account for all equipment and stores. - Close off all lanes and the area of the accident. - Photos shall be taken of the accident area and submitted with the reports. - List all the people who witnessed the accident or worked in the immediate area, where possible separate them and assist them to write their statements. - Return to the base and assist the headquarters staff to conduct an investigation. - Start preparations for the Accident Investigation according to Chapter 15.
+As soon as possible implement the accident investigation. - A debrief shall be conducted with all people that were involved in the accident. - Make available professional counselling services to those shocked by the accident who request professional psychological assistance - An IMSMA Mine/ERW Incident/Accident Report shall be completed and submitted to the NMAA/UNMAS-UNMISS within 48 hours after the accident occurred. - All on-site documentation shall be collated and held for the BOI investigation.

-- a.
-NMAA/UNMAS-UNMISS Responsibilities - Establish and maintain procedures for the reporting and investigation of mine/ERW accidents and incidents in accordance with this NTSG.

-- Appoint personnel to investigate mine/ERW accidents and incidents in accordance with this NTSG.
+a.
+NMAA/UNMAS-UNMISS Responsibilities

+- Establish and maintain procedures for the reporting and investigation of mine/EO accidents and incidents in accordance with this NTSG. - Appoint personnel to investigate mine/EO accidents and incidents in accordance with this NTSG.
 Only one Point of Contact (POC) shall be the focal point for relaying correspondences between the investigation team and relevant HQs.
-This is to control the flow of information and avoid confusion and contradictory statements. - Disseminate the findings of all investigation reports to all mine action organisations operating in South Sudan, and importantly to UNMAS-UNMISS, who may then extract information for other National Mine Action Authorities. - Coordinate with NMAA/UNMAS-UNMISS in the reporting and investigation process. - b.
-Mine Action Organisation Responsibilities - Report all known mine/ERW accidents and incidents to the NMAA/UNMAS-UNMISS in a timely manner. - Take immediate photographs of the accident/incident site, and then preserve it until the site is inspected and released by the Board of Inquiry (BOI) or investigating officer. - In the event of demining accidents/incidents only one Point of Contact (POC) from the mine action organisation/contractor shall be the focal point for relaying correspondences between the investigation team and relevant HQ's.
-This is to control the flow of information and avoid confusion and contradictory statements from the field. - Provide access and necessary administrative support to BOI personnel. - Make available for the investigation the original worksite records, SOPs, training records, radio log and any other pertinent documentation as requested. - Assist personnel that have been appointed by NMAA/UNMAS-UNMISS to investigate mine/ERW accidents and
+This is to control the flow of information and avoid confusion and contradictory statements.

+- Disseminate the findings of all investigation reports to all mine action organisations operating in South Sudan, and importantly to UNMAS-UNMISS, who may then extract information for other National Mine Action Authorities.

+Coordinate with NMAA/UNMAS-UNMISS in the reporting and investigation process.

+b.
+Mine Action Organisation Responsibilities

+- Report all known mine/EO accidents and incidents to the

+NMAA/UNMAS-UNMISS in a timely manner.

+- Take immediate photographs of the accident/incident site, and then preserve it until the site is inspected and released by the Board of Inquiry (BOI) or investigating officer.

+- Provide access and necessary administrative support to BOI personnel. - Make available for the investigation the original worksite records,

+SOPs, training records, radio log and any other pertinent documentation as requested.

+- Assist personnel that have been appointed by

-- incidents in any way requested in order for them to meet their aims and objectives. - Mine Action Organisation Employee Responsibilities - Apply appropriate standards and SOPs designed to prevent mine/ERW accidents and incidents from occurring. - Report perceived weaknesses in equipment training and procedures that may lead to a mine/ERW accident/incident to appropriate managers. - Report any known mine/ERW accidents and incidents; and assist in the investigation as required to appropriate managers.
+NMAA/UNMAS-UNMISS to investigate mine/EO accidents and incidents in any way requested in order for them to meet their aims and objectives.

+- c.
+Mine Action Organisation Employee Responsibilities - Apply appropriate standards and SOPs designed to prevent mine/EO accidents and incidents from occurring.

+- Report perceived weaknesses in equipment training and procedures that may lead to a mine/EO accident/incident to appropriate managers. - Report any known mine/EO accidents and incidents; and assist in the investigation as required to appropriate managers.

-Annex A to Chapter 15 Mine Accident & Incident Formal Investigation Guide
+Annex A - Formal Investigation Guide